A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the

-Although this idea is useful for the characterization of debonding in laminated composites, we notice that a relation between the velocities corresponding to the two phases in the \eqref{eq:motion_slip_1} cannot be directly written for our framework due to the lack of the global compatibility of the configuration $\kappa^d_\alpha(\mathcal{B}_0)$.
-Therefore, the definition~\eqref{eq:gamma_tangent} will not be useful in our case.
-We shall use a variant of Eq.~\eqref{eq:gamma_def} as a measure of interfacial slip and debonding for laminated composites.
+{This idea is particularly useful for the characterization of interfacial debonding and slip in laminated composites.
+Due to the differential deformation in the matrix and the fiber under the application of load, the developed shear stress along their interface exceeds the interfacial shear strength, causing debonding between the two phases~\cite{hsueh1990interfacial,talreja2012damage}.
+It is evident that the shear stress developed at the interface is a thermodynamic conjugate to the relative tangential velocity along the interface between the matrix and the fiber.
+Thus, from a kinematic point of view, this relative tangential velocity characterizes debonding and interfacial slip.} However, we notice that a relation between the velocities corresponding to the two phases in Eq.~\eqref{eq:motion_slip_1} cannot be directly written for our framework due to the lack of a global compatibility of the configurations $\kappa^d_\alpha(\mathcal{B}_0)$.
+Therefore, the definition~\eqref{eq:gamma_def} will not be useful in our case.
+We shall use a variant of Eq.~\eqref{eq:gamma_tangent} as a measure of interfacial slip and debonding for laminated composites.